-For more information on Node Manager types, see Node Manager Administrator's Guide.
+For more information on different Node Manager types, see Node Manager Administrator's Guide.

 If you identify the Listen Address by IP address, you must disable Host Name Verification on Administration Servers that will access Node Manager.
 For more information and instructions, see "Using Hostname Verification" in Managing WebLogic Security.

 For more information on configuring Node Manager using SSH or RSH, see Node Manager Administrator's Guide.